ais-one/cookbook/README.md

 **vue-crud-x** is a cookbook with evergreen recipes and templates to develop applications faster.
 While reducing the need for rewrite or refactoring due to changes in dependencies.

-Considerations for this project are similar to [https://github.com/ais-one/favv/blob/master/README.md#considerations](https://github.com/ais-one/favv/blob/master/README.md#considerations)
+Considerations for this project are similar to [https://github.com/ais-one/favv/blob/master/README.md#considerations](https://github.com/ais-one/favv/blob/master/README.md#considerations).

+We do not use Typescript because TS people can understand JS easily, but JS-only people need to pickup TS and its ecosystem.
+It is easier for TS people to take the JS here and implement with TS.

 > **TL;DR** ExpressJS & VueJS Web App Cookbook, Customisable CRUD Library, CI/CD, Cloud Container Deployment, Web Components, ES Modules